-If the Mortgagee meets the requirements for conditional authority and submits the required documentation, the Mortgagee will receive a Test Case phase approval letter from the HOC.
-The HOC will also provide reference materials and a list of the specific requirements that must be met to obtain Unconditional DE authority.
+If the Mortgagee meets the requirements for conditional authority and submits the required documentation, the Mortgagee will receive a DE Program Test Case approval letter from the HOC.
+The HOC will also provide reference materials and a list of the specific requirements that must be met to obtain unconditional DE authority.
 The Mortgagee must participate in an in-person or telephone entrance conference with the HOC before it will be eligible to submit Test Cases.

-The Mortgagee must submit Test Cases to FHA for review during the Test Case phase.
+The Mortgagee must submit Test Cases to FHA for review post-closing during the Test Case phase.
 FHA will review these cases for compliance with FHA’s origination, underwriting, and closing requirements.
-The Mortgagee must receive a minimum of 15 Firm Commitments for forward mortgage authority or 5 Firm Commitments for HECM authority within a period of 12 consecutive months following the date of the entrance conference.
+The Mortgagee must receive a minimum of 15 Firm Commitments for forward mortgage authority or 5 Firm Commitments for HECM authority within a period of 12 consecutive months following the date of the DE Program Test Case approval letter.

 After the Mortgagee successfully completes the required Test Cases, FHA will grant the Mortgagee approval for Unconditional DE authority.
 The Mortgagee will receive an approval letter and may then begin submitting Mortgages to FHA for endorsement without prior review by FHA.